 Part of any credit card strategy is weighing your options when it's time to add a new card to your arsenal.
 If you're intrigued by the Hilton Surpass but can't see it helping you meet your financial and travel goals, here are a few other cards to consider:

 - If you spend a lot on travel but want to earn points you can use with more than just Hilton, the American Express® Green Card is an excellent wallet companion.
-For a modest $150 annual fee, you'll earn 3X Membership Rewards on travel, transit, and dining purchases, which is an excellent return.
+For a modest $150 annual fee , you'll earn 3X Membership Rewards on travel, transit, and dining purchases, which is an excellent return.
 With the Membership Rewards points earned from this card, you can redeem points in the travel portal or transfer points to 20 airline and hotel partners, including transfers to Hilton Honors at a 1:2 ratio.
-Read our full Amex Green Card review to learn more.
+For more, here's our full review of the Amex Green Card.

 (Terms apply)